-1. Within a script, use the -l option on a #PBS directive line.
+Within a script, use the -1 option on a #PBS directive line.
 These lines have the following format:

-#PBS -1 select=processes:ncpus=threads[:other\options]
+#PBS -1 select=processes:ncpus=threads[:other_options]

 For processes, specify the total number of MPI processes in the job.

 For threads, specify the number of OpenMP threads per process.
 For purely MPI jobs, specify 1.